Essential Reading for Start-ups, Scale ups and VCs

 - Secondary →Primary →Product →How to Buy

-Primary and Product content to conform to Google SEO format including Structured Data, to appear on page #1
+Primary and Product content to conform to Google SEO format including Structured Data, to appear on page #1, but do not expect it to happen over night!

 Create multiple content formats for the same content ideas/subjects: